NoahGJAC/Woody/python/HARDWARE_SETUP.md

 | Security   | Door Magnet        | Digital         | Digital 2 pin | One pin to the numbered digital pin and another to GND. |
 | Security   | Door Servo         | PWM             | Exposed pins  | Brown Cable to GND, Red Cable to 5V, Orange Cable to GPIO 12 PWM0. |
 | Security   | Buzzer            | Built-in        | Internal      | -     |

+## Fan Connection
+1. Attach two jump wires (dupont wires) to the screw terminals of the relay.
+2. Connect one of the wires to the black cable (negative) of the fan.
+3. Connect the red cable of the fan (positive) to the 5V pin of the Base Hat
+4. Attach the remaining relay cable to the underside GND pin of the Base Hat (pin #6)
+5. Connect the relay's GPIO socket to GPIO 16

 ## References
 ![baseHat](https://github.com/JAC-Final-Project-W24-6A6-6P3/final-project-woody/assets/98351050/fb257415-d486-4e30-8372-3f1d227ce53b)